Chandrasekhar-naidu/Sekhar-Devops/README.md

 RUN yarn install --production
 CMD ["node" , "src/index.js"]
 EXPOSE 3000

 1. Setting Up the Docker Environment
 Current Directory Reference (.): In Docker, a dot (.) is used to indicate the current directory.
 When specifying .in a Docker command, it instructs Docker to look in the current directory for files like Dockerfile, which defines the instructions for building the Docker image.

-Dockerfile Basics: The Dockerfile is a text document that contains all the commands used to assemble an image.
+2.Dockerfile Basics: The Dockerfile is a text document that contains all the commands used to assemble an image.
 We used a Dockerfile to set up the Node.js environment, copy our web application code, install dependencies, and expose the necessary ports for our application to be accessible.

-2. Building and Testing the Docker Image
+3. Building and Testing the Docker Image

 Build the Image: Use the command docker build -t <image-name> . to build the Docker image.
 The -t flag assigns a name to the image for easy reference.

 Run the Container: Once built, the command docker run -d -p 3000:3000 <image-name> runs the container in detached mode (-d), mapping port 3000 on the container to port 3000 on the host.

 Verify the Container: We verified that the application was running by opening localhost:3000 in a browser.
 If the app loads correctly, our Docker container has successfully hosted the application.

-3. Resolving Common Errors
+5. Resolving Common Errors
 Node.js Image Version Issue: We encountered an error while using a specific version of the Node.js image.
 The solution was to manually pull the correct version using docker pull node:<version>-alpine.

-Manual Pull vs. Automatic Image Download: Ideally, Docker automatically pulls images from Docker Hub, but manual pulling can be necessary when certain configurations aren’t detected automatically.
+6.Manual Pull vs. Automatic Image Download: Ideally, Docker automatically pulls images from Docker Hub, but manual pulling can be necessary when certain configurations aren’t detected automatically.

-4. Docker Hub: Pushing the Image
+7. Docker Hub: Pushing the Image
 Tagging the Image: To push our Docker image to Docker Hub, it needs to be tagged with the correct repository name using the command docker tag <local-image-name> <docker-hub-username>/<repository-name>:v1.

-Push to Docker Hub: The command docker push <docker-hub-username>/<repository-name>:v1 pushes the tagged image to Docker Hub.
+8. Push to Docker Hub: The command docker push <docker-hub-username>/<repository-name>:v1 pushes the tagged image to Docker Hub.
 Once the image is on Docker Hub, it’s available for others to pull and deploy.

-Repository Management: For larger projects, repository management tools like Nexus or Amazon’s ECR (Elastic Container Registry) are commonly used in place of Docker Hub.
+9. Repository Management: For larger projects, repository management tools like Nexus or Amazon’s ECR (Elastic Container Registry) are commonly used in place of Docker Hub.
-5. Automating with Jenkins: CI/CD Pipeline
+10. Automating with Jenkins: CI/CD Pipeline
 CI/CD Process Overview: A CI/CD pipeline automates the build, test, and deployment processes.
 We will be using Jenkins a CI/CD tool that helps automate these tasks to streamline the software development lifecycle (SDLC).

 Pipeline Setup: In the next phase of our project, we will set up a pipeline where Jenkins automatically pulls code from GitHub, builds the Docker image, tags it and pushes it to Docker Hub.

 Automated Deployment: With automation in place, we eliminate repetitive tasks allowing for quicker releases and more consistent deployments.
 — — — — — — — — — — — — — — — — — — — -

 Launch EC2 Instances:
 First thing lets create an EC2 instance and connect it to get started.
 Go to your AWS Console and create two new EC2 instances.